Edinburgh North Eastern and Leith

 Edinburgh North Eastern and Leith is a burgh constituency of the Scottish Parliament covering part of Edinburgh.
-It will elect one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Edinburgh and Lothians East electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
 The seat was created for the 2026 Scottish Parliament election, and covers areas that were previously in the former seats of Edinburgh Northern and Leith and Edinburgh Eastern.

-Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of nine constituencies in the Edinburgh and Lothians East electoral region, which elects seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+The seat has been represented by Ben Macpherson of the Scottish National Party since being first contested in 2026.
+Ben Macpherson was previously the member for the Edinburgh Northern and Leith constituency.

 Electoral region

 The other eight constituencies of the Edinburgh and Lothians East region are East Lothian Coast and Lammermuirs, Edinburgh Eastern, Musselburgh and Tranent, Edinburgh Central, Edinburgh North Western, Edinburgh Northern, Edinburgh Southern, Edinburgh South Western and Midlothian North.
 The region includes all of the City of Edinburgh and East Lothian council areas, and parts of the Midlothian council area.